AlexsLemonade/training-modules/CONTRIBUTING.md

 npm install -g mdpdf
 ```

-In addition, cheatsheet table of contents are created with `npm` library [`doctoc`](https://github.com/thlorenz/doctoc), which can similarly be globally installed with:
+In addition, cheatsheet table of contents are created with the `npm` library [`doctoc`](https://github.com/thlorenz/doctoc), which can similarly be globally installed with:

 ```
 npm install -g doctoc